 If 14 or more individuals participate in this travel opportunity, Popular Archaeology Magazine will be donating funds toward the research and programs related to El Pilar and the Maya Forest Garden.
 Thus, your participation will constitute an important contribution to the development and sustenance of these programs.

-Individuals who are interested in participating in this travel opportunity should email Dan McLerran at [email protected] as soon as possible.
-More information will be provided when the program has been finalized.
+Individuals who are interested in participating in this travel opportunity should email Dan McLerran at [email protected] More information will be provided when the program has been finalized.

 *About Dr. Ford